Joban-Bhangu77/K8s-Playground/Day03/README.md

 COPY . .
 RUN npm run build

 FROM nginx:latest AS runtime
 COPY --from=builder /app/build /usr/share/nginx/html

 EXPOSE 80
 CMD ["nginx", "-g", "daemon off;"]

+This Dockerfile ensures that:

+Node.js stays in the builder stage only

+The final Nginx image contains only the static build output

+No unnecessary dependencies reach the runtime image

 📦 Build the Docker Image
 docker build -t day03-app .